-Foreword by Councillor Jerry Pearce
+Foreword by Councillor Shiraz Khan

-As cabinet member for Streetpride, Leisure and Public Spaces at Derby City Council, one of my responsibilities is Food Safety, Food Standards, Animal Feed and Health & Safety.
+As cabinet member for Housing, Property and Regulatory Services at Derby City Council, one of my responsibilities is Food Safety, Food Standards, Animal Feed and Health & Safety.
 These are a high priority for the Council and play a vital role in supporting the pledges and priority commitments within the Council Plan.
-These functions are executed across two teams: Food and Safety and the Trading Standards.
+These functions are executed across two teams: Food and Safety and Trading Standards.

-This years' Service Plan remains in the context of Covid recovery.
-Although both Teams returned to their 'business as usual priorities' in July 2021, the Covid-19 pandemic has had a dramatic impact on their proactive work plan priorities since March 2020.
-In addition, business compliance with delayed inspections, has been significantly poorer and therefore requiring more resource input from the teams.
+This years' Service Plan remains in the context of the end of Covid recovery.
+Although both Teams returned to their 'business as usual priorities' in July 2021, the Covid-19 pandemic had a dramatic impact on their proactive work plan priorities since March 2020.
+In addition, business compliance with delayed inspections has been significantly poorer and therefore requiring more resource input from the teams.